-- Place your pork ribeye roast in a 6 quart oval crock-pot and spread the wet paste all over all the sides of the pork, flipping over as needed.
+- Place your pork ribeye roast in a 6 quart or larger oval slow cooker and spread the wet paste all over all the sides of the pork, flipping over as needed.

-- Pour 1 cup of water into the bottom of the crock-pot.
+- Pour 1 cup of water into the bottom of the slow cooker.

-- Cover and cook on low for 8-10 hours or on high for 5-6 hours.
+- Cover and cook on LOW for 8 to 10 hours or on HIGH for 5 to 6 hours.

 - When cooked.
-Remove pork from crock-pot and place on a plate or cookie sheet and let cool a little bit.
+Remove pork from slow cooker and place on a plate or cookie sheet and let rest for 30 minutes.

-- While the pork roast is cooling make a slurry of 2 teaspoons corn starch and 1/4 cup cold water, add the slurry to the cooking juices in the crock-pot and cover and let cook for 30 minutes on high to thicken the juices.
+- While the pork roast is resting make a slurry of 2 teaspoons corn starch and 1/4 cup cold water, add the slurry to the cooking juices in the slow cooker and cover and let cook for 30 minutes on high to thicken the juices.

 - In a large mixing bowl toss the bagged broccoli slaw with the toasted sesame oil, seasoned rice vinegar and minced garlic.

-- Cover bowl and refrigerated while your pork roast is cooking to let the flavors blend.
+- Cover bowl and refrigerate while your pork roast is cooking to let the flavors blend.